Albanese, J.S. (Ed.). (2014). The encyclopedia of criminology and criminal justice. Wiley. Reference HV 6017 .E5297 2014 Vols. 1-5

 The Office on Violence Against Women (OVW) provides federal leadership in the mission to "reduce violence against women and administer justice for and strengthen services to victims of domestic violence, dating violence, sexual assault, and stalking."
 Their site contains relevant Legislation and Regulations and information pertaining to Domestic Violence, Sexual Assault, Dating Violence and Stalking.

 With a stated primary goal of supporting survivors of domestic violence 24/7, their mission is to "answer the call to support and shift power back to those affected by relationship abuse."
-Sections on defining domestic violence in Is This Abuse?
-Get the Facts, Domestic Violence Resources, and how to Get Involved.
+Sections on defining domestic violence in Identify Abuse, resource pages such as 50 Obstacles to Leaving, Domestic Violence and Immigration, Myths around Men Experiencing Abuse and how to Get Involved.

 The Mayor's Office to End Domestic and Gender-Based Violence (ENDGBV) develops policies and programs, provides training and prevention education, conducts research and evaluations, performs community outreach, and operates the New York City Family Justice Centers to ensure access to inclusive services for survivors of domestic and gender-based violence.
 Of special interest is their Annual Reports and Fact Sheets.